mongodb/docs-worker-pool/README.md

 # Docs Worker Pool

 As part of the Docs Tools Next Generation Project, the Docs Worker Pool seeks to make the build process for developers both easier and more scalable for developers.

-Docs worker pool will be running as ECS Service.
-Serverless is used for automating the cloudformation stack creation.
-Going forward, any new buckets should be specified in infrastructure/ecs-main/buckets.yml
+The Docs Worker Pool operates on ECS Fargate.
+The serverless framework and cloudformation are used to automate infrastructure provisioning and management.
+Going forward, any new buckets should be specified in `infrastructure/ecs-main/buckets.yml`

 ## To Add new properties